NITHISH74/EXPERIMENT-07-CONFIGURING-NETWORK-SERVER-FOR-CONNECTING-GATEWAY-AND-END-NODE-/README.md

 # EXPERIMENT-07-CONFIGURING NETWORK SERVER FOR CONNECTING GATEWAY AND END NODE
+#### Date:
 ## Aim:
 To  configure  the Network server and end device for traferring data on the network
 ## Components required: